fleetdm/fleet/docs/02-Deploying/06-Reference-Architectures.md

 - [Monitoring via Cloudwatch alarms](https://github.com/fleetdm/fleet/tree/main/tools/terraform/monitoring)

 Some AWS services used in the provider reference architecture are billed as pay-per-use such as Firehose.
-This means that osquery scheduled query frequency can have a direct correlation to how much these services cost, something to at least keep in mind when configuring Fleet in AWS while using some logging destinations.
+This means that osquery scheduled query frequency can have a direct correlation to how much these services cost, something to keep in mind when configuring Fleet in AWS.

 #### AWS Terraform CI/CD IAM Permissions
 The following permissions are the minimum required to apply AWS terraform resources: